-This research was supported by grants to Hughen from NSF and KAUST awards, as well as a WHOI Postdoctoral Fellowship awarded to Sean P. Bryan.
+This research was supported by grants to Hughen from NSF and KAUST awards, as well as support from a private donor and a WHOI Postdoctoral Fellowship awarded to Sean P. Bryan.
 All data from the study will be made publicly available online through the NOAA NCDC Paleoclimatology data archive.

 The above information was updated on September 10, 2019 to more accurately reflect the geographic zone through which the Asian monsoon occurs.